tgfrerer/island/plan.md

 # TODO

-* Better distinguish between renderpass types when creating vulkan command buffers

-* Rename internal structure to `Batch` instead of `Renderpass` in backend.

 ## (A)

 ## (B)

 - the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction